OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-networks.md

 # Redes de Ethereum

-Ethereum runs on multiple networks — each with its own use case, purpose, and level of security.
+Ethereum runs on multiple networks, each with its own use case, purpose, and level of security.
 Understanding these networks is essential for development, testing, and interacting with Ethereum safely.

 ---